Rat-Rig/MainsailOS/docs/boards/fysetc/spider-11.md

 For the first time install of Klipper onto the Spider; there are two methods.
 Via SSH(PuTTY)/USB or with an SD Card.
-Once klipper is installed, future updates can be installed from V-CoreOS using the ~/klipper_config/config/boards/fysetc-spider/make-and-flash-mcu.sh command and you don't need to fiddle around with jumpers or SDCards.
+Once klipper is installed, future updates can be installed over a Pi/Spider USB connection from V-CoreOS using the ~/klipper_config/config/boards/fysetc-spider/make-and-flash-mcu.sh command and you don't need to fiddle around with jumpers or SDCards.